fastify/fastify/docs/Hooks.md

 It is pretty easy to understand where each hook is executed by looking at the [lifecycle page](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md).<br>
 Hooks are affected by Fastify's encapsulation, and can thus be applied to selected routes.
 See the [Scopes](#scope) section for more information.

+There are eight different hooks that you can use in Request/Reply *(in order of execution)*:

 ### onRequest
 ```js